clementblassiau/Database_management/README.md

 You can contribute in two ways:

-1. Contribute in discussions by creating issuesand participating in issue discussions suggesting improvements of terms/definitions and the relationships between the entities of the conceptual model.
+1. Contribute in discussions by creating issues and participating in issue discussions suggesting improvements.

-2. By updating the diagrams.
+2. By updating the diagram.
 You can edit the diagram by loading the links.

 # Conceptual diagram